mAzurkovic/HackReader/README.md

 Once you have the dependencies, make sure you build the app and run it using `ionic serve`.
 This will open up a test browser window so scale it down to mobile dimensions.
 When you want to export the code as an `.apk` file for your device run `ionic build`.

+## APIs Used:
+* [HN Angolia Search API]() - Used for the New, Ask and Show pages.
+Aswell as the bookmark pages for some posts.
+* [FireBase Official HN API] - Used for getting post/user/comment IDs
+* [Unofficial HN API]() - Used for the view pages to get all comments

 ## TODO

 * Implement view page :small_blue_diamond: